• Skip to primary navigation

 Chill the Batter.

-• Cover the bowl with a lid or plastic wrap and refrigerate the batter overnight (or up to 18 hours).
+• Cover the bowl with a lid or plastic wrap and refrigerate the batter for at least one hour and up to overnight.

 Make the Streusel Topping.

-• Just before baking the muffins.
-In a small bowl, add flour, brown sugar, cinnamon, and salt and whisk to combine.
+• In a small bowl, add flour, brown sugar, cinnamon, and salt and whisk to combine.
 Add melted butter and whisk until a crumbly mixture forms.
 Set aside.

 Bake the Muffins.